Bharathh-Raj/bloc_ease/README.md

   - typedefs (Use [templates](#templates))
 Don't worry about any of these.
 This package will take care of everything.

-## Solutions this library provides
+## Solutions This Library Provides

-1. Don't need to write state classes for any Bloc / Cubit.
-Instead using the state comes with this package with generics (`SucceedState<Auth>` vs `SucceedState<User>`).
+1. Elimination of the need to write state classes for any Bloc/Cubit.
+Instead, utilize the states provided by this package with generics (e.g., `SucceedState<Auth>` vs `SucceedState<User>`).
-2. Globally handling common states like Initial, Loading, Failure states in UI.
-Don't need to worry about these state where-ever we are using Bloc / Cubit.
+2. Global handling of common states such as Initial, Loading, and Failure states in the UI.
+This removes the necessity to manage these states wherever Bloc/Cubit is used.
-3. Comes with a builder that provides the success object in typesafe manner and it could handle other states by itself.
+3. Provision of a builder that offers the success object in a type-safe manner, while autonomously handling other states.
-4. Using typedefs to easily differentiate between states (`typedef AuthSucceedState = SucceedState<Auth>`).
-(Snippet included for Intellij and VSCode)
+4. Utilization of typedefs to easily differentiate between states (e.g., `typedef AuthSucceedState = SucceedState<Auth>`).
+Snippets are included for IntelliJ and VSCode.

 ## Readme

-`InitialState` `LoadingState` `SucceedState` `FailedState`.
-Trust me, we could hold any state with one of these states.
-If we could not hold our state within these states, we are most probably managing multiple states together.
+The states `InitialState`, `LoadingState`, `SucceedState`, and `FailedState` can encapsulate most state.
+If a state cannot be represented within these states, it is likely that multiple states are being managed together.

-- Asynchronous CRUD Operation state can usually be either of these 4 states.
+- **Asynchronous CRUD Operation State**: Typically falls into one of these four states:
   - Backend fetching
-  - Device IO Job
+  - Device I/O Job
   - Multi-threaded operations

-- Some synchronous Operation state can be either of 3 states other than `LoadingState`.
+- **Synchronous Operation State**: Can be one of three states, excluding `LoadingState`:
   - Parsing logic
-  - Encryption / Decryption logic
+  - Encryption/Decryption logic
-  - Filtering a list with some condition
+  - Filtering a list based on a condition

-- Some synchronous operation can hold just `SucceedState` or `FailedState`.
+- **Synchronous Operation**: Can be represented by either `SucceedState` or `FailedState`:
   - Calculation (`SucceedState<double>(10)` vs `FailedState<double>(DivideByZeroException())`)

-- Some state can only be depicted as `SucceedState`.
+- **Specific State Representation**: Some states can only be depicted as `SucceedState`:
-  - Flutter's Default counter app state `SucceedState<Int>(0)`
+  - Flutter's default counter app state `SucceedState<int>(0)`
   - Selecting app currency `SucceedState<Currency>(USD())` or unit of temperature `SucceedState<TemperatureUnit>(Celsius())`

 ## How to use?
 ### Step 1 - Configuring `BlocEaseStateWidgetProvider`
-`BlocEaseStateWidgetProvider` is used to configure the default widgets for `InitialState`, `LoadingState` and `FailedState`.
+`BlocEaseStateWidgetProvider` is used to configure the default widgets for `InitialState`, `LoadingState`, and `FailedState`.
-Remember, make sure this widget is wrapped over the `MaterialApp` so that it is accessible from everywhere.
+Ensure that this widget is wrapped around the `MaterialApp` so that it is accessible from everywhere.

 ```dart
 class MyApp extends StatelessWidget {
   const MyApp({super.key});